The Housemaid (2010 film): Plot

-The film opens with a bustling city street, where a young woman commits suicide by jumping from a building ledge to her death.
+The film opens with a bustling city street, where a young woman commits suicide by jumping from a building ledge.
 Eun-yi, who works in a restaurant, persuades her coworker and roommate to drive her to the scene of the suicide, and she stands distraught over the chalk outline where the woman's body had lain.
-The next morning, an older woman by the name of Byeong-sik visits her small apartment and later expresses interest in giving her a job.
+The next morning, an older woman named Byeong-sik visits her small apartment and later expresses interest in giving her a job.

-Eun-yi is hired as an au pair for Hae-ra (pregnant with twins) and her rich husband Hoon.
+Eun-yi is hired as an au pair for Hae-ra, who is pregnant with twins, and her rich husband Hoon.
 Eun-yi's primary task is watching the couple's young daughter, Nami.
-Eun-yi is eager to connect to Nami, who gradually warms to her.
+Eun-yi is eager to connect with Nami, who gradually warms to her.
 Hoon begins to secretly flirt with Eun-yi, enticing her with glasses of wine and his piano playing, and they eventually begin a sexual relationship.
 Despite the affair, Eun-yi is still warm and friendly to Hoon's oblivious wife, Hae-ra; she even expresses enthusiasm and delight at the progress of Hae-ra's pregnancy.

-Byeong-sik, aka "Miss Cho" (the other live-in maid, originally Hae-ra's childhood maid) witnesses Eun-yi and Hoon having sex.
+Byeong-sik, aka "Miss Cho" (the other live-in maid, originally Hae-ra's childhood maid), witnesses Eun-yi and Hoon having sex.
 She tries to subtly pry details from Eun-yi, but Eun-yi brushes her off casually.
 Later, Miss Cho reveals her suspicion that Eun-yi is pregnant to Hae-ra's mother, Mi-hee.
 Mi-hee then visits the family and stages an "accident," resulting in Eun-yi falling from a ladder positioned at the top of a set of stairs.
 Dangling from a chandelier, Eun-yi begs Mi-hee to pull her over the railing.
 She does not oblige, and Eun-yi falls.
 Suffering only a concussion, Eun-yi spends the night in the hospital.
 During her stay, she learns that she is pregnant and contemplates abortion.
 Meanwhile, the affair is revealed to Hae-ra.